-The Next Fed Chair Is.......
+The Next Fed Chair Is...

 One could easily argue that the person running the US Federal Reserve (“The Fed”) is the most powerful person in the world.
 Its policies help to determine everything from the health of the American economy to the price of credit in various emerging markets.
 Unlike elected officials, this individual is selected by the President and gets to serve a 6-year term.
 Also, unlike political elections, this individual is supposed to be “independent” and devoid of political influence.

 Chairwoman Janet Yellen’s term will expire in February of 2018 and she was obviously appointed by Democratic President Barrack Obama.
 With the surprising retirement of legendary technocrat and Vice Chairman Stanley Fischer, there are massive changes and openings at the Fed.
 Every president since Reagan has asked the incumbent Fed leader to stay at their job at the start of his presidency.
-If not re-appointed, Yellen would be the 3 rd Fed chair, since 1934, to only serve one term.
+If not re-appointed, Yellen would be the 3rd Fed chair, since 1934, to only serve one term.
 Would you be surprised if Trump decided to depart from traditional, prior norms?
 If President Trump does not re-appoint Yellen, there will be four vacancies among the twelve seats on the Fed’s interest-rate setting committee.
 No recent President has had the wide latitude to re-shape the Fed, and inadvertently the US’s balance sheet, as much as President Trump.

 A Decision by Halloween?

 If we believe recent media reports, President Trump is looking to make a decision of a Fed Chair by the end of October.
 When we focus on interest rates and where they are headed, we typically rely on the market expectation.
 For Fed Funds, that is the CME’s Fed Watchtool, located here.
 For the “horse race” of who will lead the Fed, we found this recently.
-While there appears to be 6 potential candidates for the job, the market believes Kevin Warsh is the early front runner.
+While there appear to be 6 potential candidates for the job, the market believes Kevin Warsh is the early front-runner.

 The Perfect Candidate: